When driving on the south coast of Iceland you will notice a couple of mountains, which used to be islands.

 Eyjarhóll and Pétursey island

-Now, there are a couple of stories, which I found in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which took place at Pétursey.
+Now, let's have a look at the folklore that I found in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason, which took place at Pétursey.

 The Shoal of Þuríður in Pétursey (Þuríðartorfa)